vkostyanetsky/kostyanetsky.me/notes/data-history-missing-indexes/index.md

     )
 </pre>

-Each of these queries was reading around 20GB from the history table.
+Each of these queries was reading around 20GB.
 What's happening is mostly clear: the platform is trying to delete an area's data history, but the janky DB query causes a full scan over the whole history table across all areas instead of using an index.
 Someone on Dmitrovskaya got lazy again.

 [![Why are you surpised?](why.png)](https://x.com/EffinBirds/status/1945545263407301033)